-The Oklahoma Oral Surgery and Implant Center, led by Dr. Perry L. Brooks and Dr. Seth R. Brooks, welcome new patients, particularly in the Norman, Moore and Oklahoma City metro areas, for their corrective jaw procedures.
+The Oklahoma Oral Surgery and Implant Center, led by Dr. Seth R. Brooks, welcome new patients, particularly in the Norman, Moore and Oklahoma City metro areas, for their corrective jaw procedures.
 Also known as Orthognathic Surgery, Jaw Surgery involves shifting the jaw and teeth into a different position for better alignment.
 If the teeth need to be moved, this involves the use of orthodontic appliances.
 Then, the misaligned jaw is repositioned into the ideal place through a surgical procedure.
 These methods are an excellent way of improving facial appearance and making it easier to bite and chew.

 What Problems Can Corrective Jaw Surgery Treat?